kyuhur2/stock_api/README.md

 - Logs are recorded in `./logs/logs.log`, `./logs` directory is created if it doesn't exist
 - Errors from API, data, etc. are handled in `AlphaVantageProvider.get_stock_data()`
 - All components adhere to SOLID principles -- while this project is simple and can be done in one file, maintainability and extensibility is important

+### Miscellaneous

+- Added CI
+- Added branch rules on main (have to submit PRs to merge changes, have to pass CI to merge, etc.)

 ## Purpose